markpbaggett/markpbaggett.github.io/content/poetry_on_m1.rst

 :slug: poetry_on_m1
 :authors: Mark Baggett
 :summary: Moving from development on Linux and System 76 to an M1 Macbook is hard.
 This article describes how I address poetry issues when things go wrong.
+:description: Moving from development on Linux and System 76 to an M1 Macbook is hard.
+This article describes how I address poetry issues when things go wrong.

 Since 2015 or 2016, I have used System 76 laptops exclusively with Ubuntu or Pop 0S.
 Recently, a change in university procurement policy required me to switch my university issued System 76 Oryx Pro to either a M1